33 Sights in Szczecin, Poland (with Map and Images)

 Show sight on map

 Green Hill – a hill in the area of the Kupala Wilderness in Szczecin-Gocław.
 Steep slopes covered with beech forests - the eastern ones fall towards the Oder valley, and the western ones towards the Glinianka valley.
 In 1912, an observation tower was built on the hill - the Bismarck Tower.
-In the lower part of Green Gables there was an entertainment establishment Weinberg with a restaurant and lounges.
+In the lower part of Green Gables there was an entertainment venue Weinberg with a restaurant and lounges.
 The Gocławek Trail passes through the hill.

 Wikipedia: Zielone Wzgórze (Wzgórza Warszewskie) (PL)